iolab-uniud/pvrpif-instances/README.md

 - C++: [nlohmann](https://github.com/nlohmann/json)
 - Python: [json package](https://docs.python.org/3/library/json.html)

-## To visualise the instances
+## To display the instances
-It is recommended to use the following library to visualise the instances:
+To display the instances it is recommended to use the following library:
 - Python: [geopandas](https://geopandas.org/en/stable/)
 <p align="center"  >
   <img width="500" height="500" src="instanceExample.png"/>
   <figcaption>The figure illustrates one of the instances.
 The red dots represent the bins, while the blue and green dots represent the depot and intermediate facilities respectively.</figcaption>
 </p>

+## To generate new instances